lutierod/rodriguez-portfolio/final-project2.md

 [Shorthand: The Digital Divide's Impact on Arts Participation](https://preview.shorthand.com/dLt0DGBx5VIh0FkV)

 # User research protocol
-I have a fairly specific target audience for my story: arts administrators who are working in some capacity with adapting programming for the pandemic environment.
+I have a fairly specific target audience for my story: arts administrators, especially those who are working in some capacity with adapting programming for the pandemic environment.
 Because of this, I wanted to interview people for my research who are in that target audience, or at least understood the considerations involved in that type of role.
 I also know that the programming museums have to adapt to the pandemic world is very different from performing arts programming, so I wanted to get representatives from both of these areas.
 Several of the examples in my project are also related to education, so I wanted to find at least one person with knowledge in that area.

 The subjects I ended up with were:
 1. Woman in her 20s in the arts management field who works in the visual arts sector and has a background in museums